SHOWING 1 - 1 OF 1 RESULTS

 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

 To benefit from the Fort Leonard Wood Sponsorship Program, it is essential that Army personnel complete DA Form 5434 Sponsorship Program Counseling and Information Sheet immediately upon receiving notification of assignment to Fort Leonard Wood.
 Completed forms can be forwarded to the addresses on the sponsorship page in Newcomers Information on the Fort Leonard Wood website.
 Members of the Marines Corps, Navy and Air Force should contact their particular service office at Fort Leonard Wood.
 See the major units listing for more information.

 If you need a change of address for Fort Leonard Wood, contact the local post office at your current duty station and request a change of address card and a post office box at Fort Leonard Wood.
-The cost for a post office box varies but is $40 for six months with a $6 key deposit.
+The cost for a post office box varies but is $78 for six months and no longer require the $6 key deposit.
 Your local post office will mail the request and the payment to the Fort Leonard Wood Post Office.
 The Fort Leonard Wood Post Office phone number is 573-329-5909.